 Nutrient profiles to help define better products

 Nutrient profiling is a method to determine the nutritional quality of foods.
-However, there are over 100 nutrient profiles used for many different purposes and this leads to much debate on how best to define better products.
+However, there are over 100 nutrient profiles used for different purposes and this leads to much debate on how best it is to define better products.

-Unilever was the first company to apply a rigorous, peer-reviewed nutrient profiling methodology in marketing and advertising, for product reformulation, nutrition labelling, and nutrition and health claims.
+Unilever has been the first company to apply a rigorous, peer-reviewed nutrient profiling methodology in marketing and advertising, for product reformulation, nutrition labelling, and nutrition and health claims.
 Our Highest Nutrition Standards are used to drive our global nutrition reformulation targets.
 This is applicable for Hindustan Unilever Limited as well.

 Our approach to health claims

 In nutrition labelling, accurate health claims are essential in building consumer trust.
 That is why we have a global position for making nutrition and health claims on our foods and refreshments.
 The intention of our claims must be to provide people with product nutrition information to help them make informed, healthier choices.
 This information must be relevant, concise and apply to health claims made on- pack or through other marketing channels.
 In India, all nutrition and health claims are in line with the local regulatory requirements.